vaidaburbe-design/AI-hackathon-game/README.md

 # Project Name

 AI game for hackathon project.
+By Vaida and Ina

 ## About